 Stone Fruit Trees

-Peach, apricot and other stone fruit trees require the same type of care and maintenance all year long with a good fertilizer at least once a year.
+Peach (Prunus persica), apricot (Prunus armeniaca) and other stone fruit trees require the same type of care and maintenance all year long with a good fertilizer at least once a year.

 Citrus Trees for Planting

-Lemon, lime and orange trees will give you bowls of ripe fruit in the winter months with the proper care.
+Lemon (Citrus x limon), lime (Citrus x aurantiifolia) and sweet orange trees (Citrus x sinensis) will give you bowls of ripe fruit in the winter months with the proper care.
 They enjoy a warm climate and a dose of fertilizer that is low in phosphorous and heavy with nitrogen and potassium.

 Best Fruit Trees for Canning

-Pomegranate – These drought-friendly flowering trees begin as large, bushy trees that produce fruit fairly early on after planting.
+- Pomegranate (Punica granatum, zones 8-10) – These drought-friendly flowering trees begin as large, bushy trees that produce fruit fairly early on after planting.
 They can handle extreme cold as well as blazing hot temperatures to produce rich, red flowers in the spring that turn into globes of healthy fruit.
 The tart-tasting seeds can be turned into jellies and jams as well as poured over savory or sweet dishes.